-There is a seemingly innocuous exoticism we fix upon women of mixed ethnicities—one precipitated by a shift in beauty standards and expectations."
+There is a seemingly innocuous exoticism we fix upon women of mixed ethnicities—one precipitated by a shift in beauty standards and expectations.
 In the 90s, the thing was to have super-thin eyebrows, so I plucked mine to within an inch of my life.
 The right one ended up looking like the long division symbol, and the left looked like the square root symbol.
 There was also the expectation to be waif-thin.
 Remember Calvin Klein's heroin-chic campaigns?
-Somewhere since the millennium, triggered by J.Lo's butt, Beyoncé's thighs, and Shakira's truth-telling hips, there has been a push for the inclusion of ethno-cultural minorities' features within Dominant Culture.
+Since the millennium—perhaps triggered by J.Lo's butt, Beyoncé's thighs, and Shakira's truth-telling hips—there has been a push for the inclusion of ethno-cultural minorities' features within the dominant culture.

-Kim Kardashian has "power brows," which, while it sounds like a Gatorade flavour, has prompted mainstream white actresses to join the "thick eyebrow trend."
-Toronto makeup artist Jessica Myers even blogged about getting eyebrow extensions (yup, that's now a thing) at a Yorkville salon.
-But bushy eyebrows are simultaneously used against women of colour to remind them that they are "exotic," they are "other."
+Kim Kardashian has "power brows," which, while it sounds like a Gatorade flavor, has prompted mainstream white actresses to join the "thick eyebrow trend."
+Toronto makeup artist Jessica Myers has even blogged about getting eyebrow extensions (yup, that's now a thing) at a Yorkville salon.
+But bushy eyebrows are simultaneously used against women of color to remind them that they are "exotic," and "other."
 Is this really inclusion or just good, old-fashioned cultural appropriation?

-These aren't Trophy Eyebrows.
+Mine aren't trophy eyebrows.
 They just came with the body.
 But I get it, you guys.
-You think "exotic" is a super-kind compliment.
+You think "exotic" is a super-cool compliment.
 It is, in fact, THE WORST.
 You think you're telling me I'm unique, but you're really telling me I'm not Canadian enough.
 Like you can't talk to me the way you would other Canadians.
 You wouldn't even know how to unless you categorized me first.

-If you look up "exotic" in the dictionary, you'll find "not native; introduced from abroad."
 For the record, I was born and raised in Quebec, I speak French and English like a good little Canadian, and I own my own pair of figure skates and a toboggan.
 Calling me "exotic" for my eyebrows, or any other arbitrary physical feature for that matter, tells me that I do not belong here.
-Stats Canada says that over six million people in this country are visible minorities, and 30 percent of them were born in Canada, so it's not like you've never seen the likes of me before.
-You've seen lotsa bushy-eyebrowed gals from your grade two class all the way to your first-year English tutorial in university.
+Stats Canada says that over 6 million people in my country are visible minorities, and 30 percent of them were born in Canada, so it's not like you've never seen the likes of me before.
+You've seen lots of bushy-eyebrowed gals from your second-grade class all the way to your first-year English tutorial in university.
 So, what the fuck?
 Stop reminding me that I am just an ethno-cultural minority.
 Stop telling me that my ethnicity is my identity, when it is in fact just my identification.
-My identity is a many-splendored thing, including backpacking, bookwormism, and hunting for street art.
+My identity is a many-splendored thing—it includes backpacking, bookwormism, and hunting for street art.
 My identification is just a box I tick on an Equal Opportunities Monitoring Form.

 And worst, you are also sexualizing me, since the only other time "exotic" is used as a descriptor is when it is placed in front of "dancer" or "massage."
 I am not going to give you an exotic dance.
 Hell, I'm afraid of having sex standing up just because it might lead to dancing.
 I once saw the word exotic used to describe the essential oils found in a hand moisturizer.
 I'd like to think I'm a step above toiletries.